MoneyLego/cosmos.network/content/articles/is-cosmos-a-competitor-to-ethereum.md

   - blockchain
 ---

-No, Cosmos embraces Ethereum (ETH).
-An upcoming project called the [Gravity Bridge](/features#gravity-bridge) will allow people to bring ETH and ERC20 tokens over to the Cosmos Hub and send Cosmos IBC tokens into the Ethereum ecosystem.
-Other Cosmos projects like Ethermint bring the Ethereum Virtual Machine to Cosmos, and Sommelier Finance (SOMM) is focused on reducing Ethereum transactions’ costs for decentralized finance (DeFi) applications.
+No, Cosmos embraces Ethereum.
+An upcoming project called the [Gravity Bridge](/features#gravity-bridge) allows you to bring ETH and ERC20 tokens over to the Cosmos Hub and send Cosmos IBC tokens into the Ethereum ecosystem.
+Other Cosmos projects include Ethermint that brings the Ethereum Virtual Machine to Cosmos and Sommelier Finance (SOMM) that reduces Ethereum transaction costs for decentralized finance (DeFi) applications.